atolab/vortex-gateway/README.md

 ### Apache Maven

- Vortex Gateway is available on Maven Central repo:
+ Vortex Gateway is available on [Maven Central repository](http://www.maven.org/#search%7Cga%7C1%7Cg%3A%22com.adlinktech.gateway%22)

  The examples we provide here are using [Apache Maven](http://maven.apache.org/).
  Please be sure to install it before compiling and running the examples.